magicmathmandarin/IMO/README.md

 # visualize-and-analyze-data
 visualize and analyze data using python code

-## Visualize bitcoin price time series data and analyze in Jupyter notebook
+## Bitcoin price time series plots and basic data analysis in Jupyter notebook